AlcateiaStudio/Roblox-Training/README.md

 Once added, you may easily sync Rojo again and the Experience should be accepted.

+### Commander Admins List

+Add your Roblox ID to the file "Admins"

 ### Cautions

 - You may not edit code directly in Roblox Studio, your changes will be lost.